strategineer/writerator/README.md

  Perpendiculars,
  Forestry spreadsheets zaniest."

-If you enjoy writing and/or programming then you should give text-scanner a shot!
+If you enjoy writing and/or programming then you should give writerator a shot!

 Oh...
 You're still here.
 Ok.

-Well, text-scanner grants the curious user with many tools to find specific information about their texts such as number of times "I" appears or the words in a text sorted by how many times "e" appears in them.
+Well, writerator grants the curious user with many tools to find specific information about their texts such as number of times "I" appears or the words in a text sorted by how many times "e" appears in them.

 It also allows "get the job done" type of users to retrieve more general information such as the most common words used, the Gunning-Fog index, the word count and many more.